 ✅ Can view and edit everything in the system.

-✅ Can manage meetings created by users within their own team.
+✅ Can manage meetings and emails created by users within their own team.

 ✅ Can manage their own team’s settings and members.

-✅ Meeting access is determined by their team’s meeting access policy.
+✅ Meeting and email access is determined by their team’s access policy.

 ✅ Can only edit meetings they have created themselves.

-By structuring your users, teams, and meeting access properly, you can ensure a seamless and controlled meeting experience in Garba.
+By structuring your users, teams, and access policies properly, you can ensure a seamless and controlled experience in Garba.

 If you have any questions, feel free to reach out to our support team! 😊